Town Board

 Term Expires

-December 2023
+December 2025

 I am honored to be serving the Wheatland community.
-My wife and I are fortunate to be raising our three children in a small town where people know their neighbors and there is plenty of room to explore the outdoors and enjoy our small town character.
+My wife and I are fortunate to be raising our four children in a small town where people know their neighbors and there is plenty of room to explore the outdoors and enjoy our small town character.
 My professional education, training and experience is in the engineering field.
 In particular, I specialize in municipal infrastructure planning, capital improvements and project management.
 On a personal side, I have established two small successful businesses in Wheatland in the past ten years.
 I have also been a member of the Greater Wheatland Chamber of Commerce and served as a volunteer on Town and Village committees.
 I look forward to offering my skills and interests to further advance and secure the future of our Town and the satisfaction of our residents.